 Publications and websites are not the only places where the native advertisement can be placed- online PR sites such as PRNewswire, PRLog, Businesswire which is seen by blog publishers, journalists, and editors.
 They are pioneers in commercial news distribution throughout the world.
 Perhaps, a journalist may get a story idea from your release posted on these PR news sites that could sow the seed of a good business story or technology story.

 2. Pay attention to the quality and relevance of the native advertising

 A HuffingtonPost survey of experts revealed that their major concerns are with respect to the relevance of the ad and how it is executed.
-Native Advertising has to have the following qualities- innovative, creative, newsworthy, authentic.
-Hire the best talent to write the copy or get it done by PR agencies who guide you on the choice of keywords, intro and body text, video, etc. The native advertising must be relevant to the content context in which it is placed- for eg. a lingerie ad promotion may not go well with a topic personal finance or health or nutrition but more with clothing or fashion.
+It has to have the following qualities- innovative, creative, newsworthy, authentic.
+Hire the best talent to write the copy or get it done by PR agencies who guide you on the choice of keywords, intro and body text, video, etc. It must be relevant to the content context in which it is placed- for eg. a lingerie ad promotion may not go well with a topic of personal finance or health or nutrition but more with clothing or fashion.
 If a compelling headline is not supported by good data or text, the result will be disastrous.

 Similarly, the marketer must look at the appropriate to deliver the native advertising platform.
 A technology product may be better suited for a technology publication and not in a women’s portal, a sports website or a political news site.

 Work with publishers who have great content on their site who are willing to collaborate with marketers, and ride piggyback on the brand equity of the website and their content.
 This ensures that the marketer gets visibility through high-ranking pages.